fghjorth/parlbias/manuscript/revisionnotes.md

 \caption{Estimates from a random effects model with varying slopes by chairman.
 Effects are ordered by party position from left (top) to right (bottom) and by descending coefficient value within parties.}\label{chairranefs}
 \end{figure}

 Two lessons stand out in Figure \ref{partyranefs} and Figure \ref{chairranefs}.
-First of all, there appears to be no clear pattern with respect to effect heterogeneity across parties.
+First of all, looking at Figure \ref{partyranefs}, there appears to be no clear pattern with respect to effect heterogeneity across parties.
+If anything there may be a slight trend towards higher coefficients for more leftist parties, but the variance of the estimates is too high to conclude that with any certainty.

+Second of all, though this trend is  largely corroborated by Figure \ref{chairranefs}, there is one important exception: one chairman, Mogens Lykketoft of the Social Democratic party (sixth from the top) is estimated to be significantly more biased in favor of copartisans than the average amount.
+This is significant because this study was originally inspired by allegations made by opposition parties in the summer of 2013 that the presiding head chairman was biased against the opposition (e.g., [this article (in Danish)](http://www.politiko.dk/nyheder/borgerlige-partier-i-voldsomt-angreb-paa-lykketoft)).
+The presiding head chairman was precisely Mogens Lykketoft.
+This theoretically important point is in my view the average bias, not the personal angle, but the particularly large estimate for Lykketoft lends some additional face validity to the results.

+I have included Figure \ref{partyranefs} and Figure \ref{chairranefs} in the paper's appendix, and I describe the figures in the new section "Additional tests".